leios/Fable.jl/docs/src/postprocessing.md

 Convolutions are somewhat complicated to understand, but if you want to learn more, please check out the chapter(s) available on the [Algorithm Archive](https://www.algorithm-archive.org/contents/convolutions/convolutions.html).
 All the necessary information for understanding how this post process works can be found there, along with an example using the `Sobel` operator.

-By default, Fae.jl provides the following filters:
+By default, Fable.jl provides the following filters:

 **Identity**: This is a test filter and just returns the exact image back
 ```